ringo/ringojs/README.txt

 ========

 Helma NG is a Javascript runtime and web application framework written in Java.
-"NG" stands for "next generation", meaning that it is a more of a rewrite of Helma 1 than simply a new version.
+"NG" stands for "next generation", meaning that it is more of a rewrite of Helma 1 than simply a new version.

 Helma NG consists of several components that can be used together or alone: